Day in My Life

 3. KEEP A TRUSTED SYSTEM – You need a trusted system to maintain a current inventory of your commitments and intentions, reflected upon regularly.”

-• Watch The Art of Stress Free Productivity by David Allen
+• Watch The Art of Stress-Free Productivity by David Allen

 • Explore Mr. Le Duc’s GTD bookmarks